|Course Length:||3 Years Full-Time|

 You will be qualified to work as a programmer, network designer or manager, web designer, systems analyst, software support specialist, systems designer, software engineer, systems administrator, or in computer sales.
-This degree will give valuable support to an application for a PGCE should you wish to pursue a career in teaching.
+Alternatively, you may wish to train to teach.

 The programme is accredited by BCS, The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.
 Successfully completing an accredited honours degree is the first step to full BCS membership and to being awarded chartered status.

 How can I enhance my employability?